-Link Type - There are three link types provided here for different purpose.
-Link Disable disables the ISDN dial-out function.
-Dialup 64Kbps allows you to use one ISDN B channel for Internet access.
-Dialup 128Kbps allows you to use both ISDN B channels for Internet access.
-Dialup BOD (for detailed information of configuration, please refer to section 3.10.5) stands for bandwidth-on-demand.
+Link Disable - Disable the ISDN dial-out function.

+Dialup 64Kbps - Use one ISDN B channel for Internet access.
+Dialup 128Kbps - Use both ISDN B channels for Internet access.
+Dialup BOD - BOD stands for bandwidth-on-demand.
 The router will use only one B channel in low traffic situations.
 Once the single B channel bandwidth is fully used, the other B channel will be activated automatically through the dialup.
-For more detailed BOD parameter settings, please refer to the section of Call Control.
+For more detailed BOD parameter settings, please refer to the Advanced Setup field > Call Control and PPP/MP Setup.

+PPP Authentication

-PPP Authentication - PAP only allows you to configure the PPP session to use the PAP protocol to negotiate the username and password with the ISP.
-PAP or CHAP is to configure the PPP session to use the PAP or CHAP protocols to negotiate the username and password with the ISP.
+PAP Only - Configure the PPP session to use the PAP protocol to negotiate the username and password with the ISP.

+PAP or CHAP - Configure the PPP session to use the PAP or CHAP protocols to negotiate the username and password with the

+Idle Timeout

-Idle Timeout - Idle timeout means the router will be disconnect after being idle for a preset amount of time.
+Idle timeout means the router will be disconnect after being idle for a preset amount of time.
 The default is 180 seconds.
 If you set the time to 0, the ISDN connection to the ISP will always remain on.